Postgraduate Certificate in Te Reo Māori

 The Postgraduate Certificate in Te Reo Māori (PGCertTREO) offers speakers the opportunity to further develop their language skills and receive professional recognition of their development.
 The PGCertTREO is an ideal option for those without previous university study in te reo, or university study in general, who have significant experience in the language and work in the Māori sector.

 The Certificate also allows speakers of te reo Māori to enter into advanced postgraduate study in the Master of Te Reo Māori.

-Students for the PGCertTREO must have a relevant bachelor’s degree, with a B grade average or better in 60 points of their 300-level major subject courses, and have had at least three years of experience in the Māori sector.
+For the PGCertTREO you must have a relevant bachelor’s degree, with a B Grade Point Average or better in 60 points of your 300-level major subject courses, and have had at least three years of experience in the Māori sector.

 How to apply